Living in Canada offers plenty of great perks. It has glorious scenery, interesting culture, high quality of living, and plenty more besides.

 The pros and cons of living in Canada

-The healthcare and education systems are generally of a very high standard, with many Britons commenting that the state of medical services and facilities is better than in the UK at the current time.
+The healthcare and education systems are generally of a very high standard, with many Britons and Americans commenting that the state of medical services and facilities is better than in their home countries.

-What’s more, the Canadian dollar remains strong, the jobs market remains relatively buoyant and there is still a feeling of optimism in Canada.
+Job security is fairly strong and the average salary is higher than in the UK.
+What’s more, the Canadian dollar remains strong, which helps the jobs market to remain relatively buoyant, and there is still a feeling of optimism in Canada.

 Britons may take some of the facilities for granted as they also enjoy them in the UK, but many other nations are not blessed with such an array of free or subsidised attractions and amenities.